AdaloHQ/docs/website/docs/docs/basics/tutorial.md

 ### Publishing your library

-Once you finish writing your code, you can run `npx adalo publish` to publish your library.
+Once you finish writing your code, you can run `npx @adalo/cli publish` to publish your library.
 See [publishing](publishing) for more information.

 ### Conclusion